48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Architecture river cruise

 The best way to see this is from the water.
-Take a river cruise with the Chicago Architecture Foundation to get a crash course in architecture and the history of the city.
-The 90-minute cruises are led by volunteers who provide entertaining and informative commentary.
+Take a river cruise for a crash course in architecture and the history of the city.
+The 90-minute cruises are led by staff who provide entertaining and informative commentary.
 An absolute Chicago must-do.

 Book tickets online here.